michelebossa/HA-Scheduler/README.md

 Entity setting section:

-We can set on or off action every day with follow format:
+We can made a group and set on or off action every day with follow format:

 - No Fill									( No action on this day	)
 - HH:MM:SS									( Time format )
 - sunrise/sunset							( Action at sunrise/ sunset 				sunrise/sunset )
--sunrise+30M   (M = Minutes, S = Second)	( Offset + or - at sunrise or sunset )
+- sunrise+30M   (M = Minutes, S = Second)	( Offset + or - at sunrise or sunset )
+- :T27										(:T + temperature to set) BETA

 ![edit](https://raw.githubusercontent.com/michelebossa/HA-Scheduler/master/edit.png)